High Feather

 High Feather is a 10-episode educational television show which ran on PBS in the 1980s; each episode was 30 minutes long.
 The program's name came from the Old English expression "High Fettle", meaning enjoying life and cheerfully doing the tasks of living.
 The heartfelt spirit of the show was captured in the lyrics to its theme song: "I'm in High Feather.
 Feel like the sun is shining on me.
 High Feather.
 I'm as free as I can be..."

 The series, produced by the New York State Education Department in 1980, followed eight teenagers (four boys and four girls) at the High Feather Summer Camp, where they learn values of honesty, sportsmanship, nutrition, physical fitness, and getting along with others.
 The series was filmed at Camp Madison-Felicia and Camp Minisink.

-Episodes included "Ballerina", where Leslie, an anorexic, starves herself to the point of exhaustion to achieve a dancer's body, and "Deep Water Test", where Tom was afraid to go shirtless in the lake because of his obesity.
+Episodes included "Ballerina", where Leslie, an anorexic, starves herself to the point of exhaustion to achieve a dancer's body.